fredriknystrom/ResumePortfolio/portfolioProject/image_app/README.md

 # Image Editor

 ## Overview
-Image editor application offers a user-friendly interface for uploading images and applying transformations such color scale adjustments, resizing, and format conversion.Leveraging the capabilities of the Python Imaging Library (PIL) alongside NumPy, the app provides quality image processing with an focus on maintaining the aspect ratio and image integrity.
+Image editor application offers a user-friendly interface for uploading images and applying transformations such color scale adjustments, resizing, blurring and format conversion.Leveraging the capabilities of the Python Imaging Library (PIL) alongside NumPy, the app provides quality image processing with an focus on maintaining the aspect ratio and image integrity.

 ## Features